Learn about the mistakes new teachers make that set them up for a year of challenging classroom management problems and other avoidable issues.

 Unless the classroom is on fire, or someone is dying, it is not appropriate to yell at your students.
 Find other ways to get their attention, or discipline them for their behaviour.
-It is much more effective to speak to a disruptive student personally, than centring them out in front of the whole class.
+It is much more effective to speak to a disruptive student personally, than centering them out in front of the whole class.
 I find that using a consistent attention cue works.
-I use a count down, but my students also know I use a silent countdown with my hands.
-This is particularly effective if you happen to loose your voice.
+I use a countdown, but my students also know I use a silent countdown with my hands.
+This is particularly effective if you happen to lose your voice.
 Wait teachers never get sick right?

 3. Sick Days

 A common misconception among new teacher is that the class will not survive without them.
 This is not true.
 I promise you that your students will survive and be excited to see you upon your return.
 It is a lot of work to prepare for time away from the classroom, BUT your physical, mental and emotional health is valuable and you cannot be on your “A game” for your students if you are ill.

 New teachers either ineffectively over-plan or under-plan as they do not have enough experience to know how long activities generally take.
 Us veteran teachers have an uncanny ability to judge time without looking at a clock.
 I recently did this at a family get together and really freaked people out at how I could reliably estimate the amount of time that had passed.
 Not to worry, you too will soon gain this uncanny ability to tell time.